 - B.M., Bachelor of Music, Seoul National University, 1988

-A native of Korea, Sung-Mi Im is lecturer in music (chamber music) at the Indiana University Jacobs School of Music.
+Sung-Mi Im is lecturer in music in chamber music at the Indiana University Jacobs School of Music.

-Im has appeared in many international festivals, including the Kusatsu Music Festival, Moon Beach Festival in Japan, Seattle Chamber Music Festival, Sitka Music Festival in Alaska, Bargemusic in New York, Chamber Music International in Dallas, Tucson Chamber Music Festival and Kuhmo Chamber Music Festival in Finland, and the Great Mountains Music Festival in Korea, among others, earning praise from audiences and critics alike.
-“Her touch, phrasing and sense of balance were magic.”
-(Tucson Citizen), and the Anchorage Daily News called her performance “stunning.”
+Im has appeared in many international festivals, including Kusatsu Music Festival and Moon Beach Festival in Japan, Seattle Chamber Music Festival, Sitka Music Festival in Alaska, Bargemusic in New York, Chamber Music International in Dallas, Tucson Chamber Music Festival, Kuhmo Chamber Music Festival in Finland, and the Great Mountains Music Festival in Korea, among others.

-She has been an active member of the Bloomington music community since 1999.
-In addition to her wide range of solo and chamber performances, she premiered P. Q. Phan’s Duo Concertante for Violin and Piano with Chamber Orchestra with her late husband, violinist Ik-Hwan Bae, joined by the New Music Ensemble of the IU Jacobs School of Music.
-She has also collaborated with the IU Ballet Department, including the Stravinsky Capriccio for Piano and Orchestra.
+Im has been an active member of the Bloomington music community since 1999.
+In addition to her wide range of solo and chamber performances, she premiered P. Q. Phan’s Duo Concertante for Violin and Piano with Chamber Orchestra with her late husband, violinist Ik-Hwan Bae, joined by the New Music Ensemble of the Jacobs School of Music.
+She also collaborated with the IU Ballet Department, performing the Stravinsky Capriccio for Piano and Orchestra.

 Linking the Bloomington music community to both a larger national network and to local community groups confronting local food insecurity, Im launched the Bloomington Chapter of Music for Food, which presented its inaugural concert in 2022.